Below is a sampling of some of our most Frequently Asked Questions. Don’t see your specific question? Contact us and we will provide an answer!

 Q: Can I request a specific dive site?

 A: Dive site requests made at the time of booking are welcome, however, the dive site choice cannot be assured.
-The charter boat operators will make every attempt to dive specific sites when a preference is noted, but the final decision is subject to the Captain’s discretion based on sea conditions and safety.
+The charter boat Captains make every attempt to dive specific sites when a preference is noted, but the final decision is subject to the Captain’s discretion based on sea conditions and safety.
 Charter operators reserve the right to change the site if conditions are not conducive to safe diving at the planned location.

 Q: Is proof of certification required to dive?